RTippin/messenger/README.md

 - If you enable calling, we support an included [Janus Media Server][link-janus-server] driver, which you will still need to install the media server yourself.
 - To configure your own 3rd party video provider, checkout our VideoDriver you will need to implement with your own video implementation, and add to our configs [`drivers`][link-config-drivers] section.
 Then you set the calling driver to your new implementation from our configs [`calling`][link-config-calling] section.
 - A React frontend will be in the works.
+- Extending the Friends system to be a swappable driver.
 - Included frontend uses socket.io / laravel-echo.
 Future release will expand options.
 - Expanded docs.
 - Read through our config file before migrating!